 Q. Do you ship to the USA?
 To Canada?
 To ...?

-A. Yes, it is all in the menu, but not in alphabetical order.
+A. I ship to every country except for the US; there the SwinG is available through https://socalswords.com/ .
+The other countries are all in the menu, but not in alphabetical order.
 Please note that the order of the dropdown menu may be a bit odd, this is because of the classification that the website uses apparently.
-The USA for example is about a quarter from the top.

 Q. Why do I see 2 different shipping rates?

 A. Instead of what would seem logical, it is not the case that one is by pigeon and the other with standard shipping methods.
 Rather there is a general rate for worldwide per weight category, but for a fair number of countries I added other rates manually.
 So now if it shows two options, just pick the lower cost option.

 Q. Why is the new SwinG cheaper than the old?

 A. I made some changes and set up the manufacturing in a more streamlined manner.
 Also less types means more of the same parts, reducing the price per part (this is also why the 1.61 kg version will disappear after this small batch).
 But to be fair, I also want to make it available for a larger group of people, life has been challenging enough for everyone lately!

 Q. Is the steel stainless?